Study-Material-Readme/aws_interview_readme/README.md

 ## How long can an AWS Lambda function execute?
 The complete execution will be finish within 300 seconds from placing the user calls to AWS lambda.
 3 seconds will be considered as default time out and you can able to set any timeout value between 1 to 300 seconds.

+## How does AWS Lambda secure my code?
+In AWS Lambda, the user codes can be stored in the Amazon S3, and later the code can be encrypted with suitable methods.
+AWS Lambda is used to perform extra data integrity check when the code is running.